-5.2.
-Standard of proof
+6.2 Standard of proof

-When conducting an inquiry under section 83, the Commissioner (or appointed person) is not legally subject to a standard of proof in the way that a court is.
-However, it is considered best practice for the Commissioner (or appointed person) to arrive at findings as if a standard of proof were applicable.
+When conducting an inquiry under section 83, the Commissioner is not legally subject to a standard of proof in the way that a court is.
+However, it is considered best practice for the Commissioner to arrive at findings as if a standard of proof were applicable.
 This approach helps to ensure that a sound evidentiary basis is used when reaching conclusions, especially where adverse findings are to be made against any person.